North Carolina Department of Health and Human Services

 AGREEMENT NUMBER: 7093

-Family Services Inc. and its daycare and Head Start centers (Sarah Y. Austin, Winston-Salem State University, Kernersville, and Mineral Springs) announce their participation in the U.S. Department of Agriculture funded Child and Adult Care Food Program.
+Family Services Inc. and its daycare and Head Start centers (Sarah Y. Austin, Winston-Salem State University, Kernersville, and Mineral Springs) announce their participation in of the U.S. Department of Agriculture funded Child and Adult Care Food Program.
 Meals will be available at no separate charge to enrolled participants.
-The income guidelines for free and reduced price meals by family size are provided at the following link: Eligibility Guidelines 2016-17.
+The income guidelines for free and reduced price meals by family size are listed on the back of this sheet.
 Children who are TANF recipients or who are members of SNAP or FDPIR households or are Head Start participants, are automatically eligible to receive free meal benefits.
 Adult participants who are members of food stamp or FDPIR households or who are SSI or Medicaid participants are automatically eligible to receive free meal benefits.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.